marcdotson/conjoint-ensembles/Paper/README.md

 Respondent behavior in conjoint studies often deviates from the assumptions of random utility theory.
-We refer to deviations from normative choice behavior as data pathologies.
-A variety of models have been developed that attempt to correct for specific pathologies (i.e., screening rules, respondent quality, attribute non-attendance, etc.).
+We refer to deviations from normative choice behavior as data pathologies.A variety of models have been developed that attempt to correct for specific pathologies (e.g., screening rules, respondent quality, attribute non-attendance).
 While useful, these approaches tend to be both conceptually complex and computationally intensive.
-As such, these approaches have not widely diffused into the practice of marketing research.
-In this paper we draw on innovations in machine learning to develop a practical approach that relies on (clever) randomization strategies and ensembling to simultaneously accommodate multiple data pathologies in a single model.
+As such, these approaches have not widely diffused into the practice of marketing research.In this paper we draw on innovations in machine learning to develop a practical approach that relies on (clever) randomization strategies and ensembling to simultaneously accommodate multiple data pathologies in a single model.